mamite100/project-chatbot/README.md

 # Project Name

 This project was made on week 4 for Technigo bootcamp as pair programming project.
-It was made by me and Mamite Andersson.
+It was made by me Mamite Andersson and Julia Nikitina github: JuliaNiki.
 The project's aim was to practice some parts of JavaScript we've learnt so far by creating a chat bot!
 We got more familiar with variables, conditionals statements, event listeners and understanding the flow.

 ## The problem